kestra-io/docs/content/docs/12.migrations/templates.md

     format: "{{ parent.outputs.args.renamedStore }}"
 ```

-It will produce a flow similar to this one:
+It will result in a flow similar to the following:

 ```yaml
 id: with-template